 These proposals struck at the very roots of the Congregational Polity.
-The first part provided for associations of ministers through which, among other provisions, said association may cause any minister, accused of scandal or heresy to be brought before a council "by whom such an offender is to be proceeded against."
+The first part provided for associations of ministers through which, among other provisions, said the association may cause any minister, accused of scandal or heresy to be brought before a council, "by whom such an offender is to be proceeded against."

-tion of the Churches into a "Standing or stated council, which shall consult, advise, and determine all affairs that shall be proper matter for consideration of an ecclesiastical council within their respective limits."
-This outline of a changed polity, commonly called Consociationism, manifestly undermined the very foundation of Congregational polity, by transferring the determining authority as to the qualifications of a minister, the fellowship of churches, and the calling of a council from the individual church to the standing council.
-The proposals were approved by several associations of ministers but never became effective in Massachusetts.
-They were, however, adopted by and became the prevailing polity of Connecticut.
+The second part of these proposals provided for the organization of the Churches into a "Standing or stated council, which shall consult, advise, and determine all affairs that shall be proper matter for consideration of an ecclesiastical council within their respective limits."
+This outline of a changed polity, commonly called Consociationism, manifestly undermined the very foundation of Congregational Polity, by transferring the determining authority as to the qualifications of a minister, the fellowship of churches, and the calling of a council from the individual church, to the standing council.
+The proposals were approved by several associations of minsters but never became effective in Massachusetts.
+They were, however, adopted by, and became the prevailing polity of, Connecticut.